 Poster Presentation Tips

-Electronic poster (e-poster) presentations are like traditional poster presentations but presented on a large computer screen.
+Electronic poster (e-poster) presentations are similar to traditional poster presentations, but presented on a large computer screen.
 The ASA uses 42” LCD displays in the landscape position.
-Each e-poster presenter will be provided with a display screen and laptop for their poster session.
+Each e-poster presenter will be provided with a display screen and laptop for the session.

 - Less is more.
 Be clear and concise with poster design and content.
 Overcrowding a poster makes it difficult to read.

 - Use fonts that are large enough to read at a distance.